Osayyi/Customer_Subcription_Analysis/README.md

 *Insights:*
  - Annual subcriptions are more popular.
  - Basic Subcription is the most poupular subcription type, probably due to the cost of the subcription.
- - The analysis shows that the East followed by the West haa the highest number of customers which shows that these regions have a strong market need for the subcription service.
+ - The analysis shows that the East followed by the West has the highest number of customers which shows that these regions have a strong market need for the subcription service.

 #### SQL Analysis